lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 ### Step 6: Add thermal vias
 Because the LEDs will draw significant amounts of current, we need to add thermal vias to prevent components from overheating.
-Although it is generally a bad idea to add vias on the pad of a component (TODO: insert explanation), it's ok to add vias to the ground pad of the LM2576S component (TODO: insert explanation).
+Although it is generally a bad idea to add vias on the pad of a component (TODO: insert explanation), it's ok in a limited number of cases (TODO: insert explanation).
 <img width="150" src="../../Powerboard/Images/Thermal vias.png">

 Recall from last week's workshop that the bottom of the LM2576S component is a tab connected to ground.
 In the datasheet, under "Pin Configuration and Functions", it says to "put a copper plane connected to this pin [the tab] as a thermal relief", which is what we are effectively doing with these thermal vias.
 This is similar to the vias you added to the front ground planes on your LED board.